robertpulson/Bbikes_with_Gabe/README.md

 # Pair Partner

-For this task I paired with Gabriel Arafa.
-His GitHub profile can be seen here: https://github.com/GabeMaker
+For this task I paired with [Gabriel Arafa](https://github.com/GabeMaker).

 # Testing